 Course Costs: \$20 covers two course booklets.
 Field trip in Auckland to be confirmed.
-NZQF STANDARDS

-No. Title Ext / Int Credits 91240 Demonstrate geographic understanding of a large natural landscape External 4 91242 Demonstrate geographic understanding of differences in development External 4 91244 Conduct guided geographic research Internal 5 91246 Explain aspects of a geographic topic at a global scale Internal 3 91247 Apply spatial analysis, with guidance, to solve a geographic problem Internal 3 Total Credits 19
+No. Title Ext / Int Credits 91242 Demonstrate geographic understanding of differences in development External 4 91243 Apply geography concepts and skills to demonstrate understanding of a given environment External 4 91244 Conduct guided geographic research Internal 5 91245 Explain aspects of a contemporary New Zealand geographic issue Internal 3 91247 Apply spatial analysis, with guidance, to solve a geographic problem Internal 3 Total Credits 19